intake/intake/docs/source/index2.rst

 or the data moves to a different storage service, it is painful to fix this.
 If the same dataset is used in many places, you will need to remember to fix it in each place.

+Wouldn't it be nice if you could declare your data and pipeline just once?
+Then you can
+- version control your data sets as you would for data
+- share your data definitions with others, just by writing this prescription to any shared space
+- update all users of this data in a single place
+- encode a set of transforms as part of a data-oriented processing framework
+- decide to load and process the same data but with different engines
+- automatically encode python statements into data decriptions
+- convert between dozens of data types

 Relationship to V1
 ------------------